City of Siem Reap + Coastal Sihanoukville + Elephant Sanctuary

 Over the course of this Leap you’ll live in the backyard of the Eighth Wonder of the World, paddle in crystal clear seas and walk with the largest mammals on Earth, but we guarantee that it will be the unbreakable spirit and inspiring optimism of Cambodia’s people, not just it’s many natural wonders, that stay with you.

-In Siem Reap work with Cambodia’s orphans, build much needed wells and teach english, sports and art.
+In Siem Reap work with local Cambodian children, build much needed wells and teach english, computer classes and art.

 In contrast experience the rustic charm of rural rice paddies outside Siem Reap where villagers still live in jungle-bound houses on stilts.
 Here you'll help reduce water bourne diseases and bring fresh water to the community.

 In Sihanoukville you’ll work with street kids at a drop-in arts project, helping them to create fantastic art and learn to express themselves in a safe and fun environment as well as supporting their education and helping to deliver basic medical care.

 In Mondulkuri Elephant Sanctuary (if you are staying for 10 weeks) you'll spend 2 weeks helping the Mahouts to protect these amazing creatures.

 At weekends you’re free to travel and explore, the choice is endless: visit the famous temples of Angkor Wat, trek through ancient jungles or just kick back and relax with a bottle of locally brewed ‘Angkor Beer’ on those fabulous palm-fringed beaches!